Mötley Crüe: 2011–2015: The Final Tour and retirement from touring

 Mötley Crüe co-headlined a mid-year tour with Poison and special guests New York Dolls in 2011 for the band's 30th Anniversary and Poison's 25th anniversary.
 On August 30, 2011, Mötley Crüe, along with co-headliners Def Leppard and special guests Steel Panther, announced a UK Tour commencing in December 2011.

 In February 2012 the band appeared along with supermodel Adriana Lima in a commercial for the Kia Optima, which premiered during Super Bowl XLVI.
-February 2012 also saw the band host its first residency at the Hard Rock Hotel and Casino in Las Vegas.
+In the same month the band hosted its first residency at the Hard Rock Hotel and Casino in Las Vegas.
 In March 2012, Mötley Crüe announced a co-headlining tour with Kiss.
 The tour kicked off July 20 in Bristow, Virginia, and ran through September 23.
 In the spring and summer of 2013 the band toured throughout Canada with Big Wreck.
 The band returned to Las Vegas for a second residency in the fall of 2013.

 On January 28, 2014, at the conference inside Beacher's Madhouse Theater in Hollywood, Mötley Crüe announced the full details of its retirement, including a tour initially spanning 70 North American dates, with Alice Cooper playing as a special guest.
 The tour commenced in Grand Rapids, Michigan, on July 2, 2014.
 The band members had signed a "cessation of touring agreement", which prevented them from touring under the Mötley Crüe name beyond the end of 2015.
 In a later interview, Sixx talked about the possibility of releasing new music, saying that "We have music written, [but] it's not put together yet".
-He also speculated that the band would release it in a song-by-song format as opposed to a full-length album format, elaborating with "It's hard, to be honest with you, to spend six [or] nine months to write eleven songs—all those lyrics ... everything ... the vocals, the guitars, the bass, the sonics, the mixing, the mastering, the artwork. ...
+He speculated that the band would release it in a song-by-song format as opposed to a full-length album format, elaborating with "It's hard, to be honest with you, to spend six [or] nine months to write eleven songs—all those lyrics ... everything ... the vocals, the guitars, the bass, the sonics, the mixing, the mastering, the artwork. ...
 You put it out and nothing [happens], because now people cherry-pick songs.
 So we go, 'Why don't we write songs and find vehicles to get one, two or four songs to ten million people rather than eleven songs to a hundred thousand people."